Czech Republic–North Macedonia relations: Historical relations

-Relations today
+Relations since 1991

 The Czech Republic offers continuous support to North Macedonia considering the country's accession to the European Union, which is among the top strategic priorities of North Macedonia.

 The cooperation in the field of economy between North Macedonia and the Czech Republic is good and improving.
 The level of trade exchange between the two countries shows a positive trend.
 Many companies from the Czech Republic have so far invested in North Macedonia.

 Other spheres of good cooperation between the two states are tourism and education.

 The Czech Republic is also a country that recognized North Macedonia under its former constitutional name Republic of Macedonia, before the Prespa Agreement.
 The Czech Republic therefore was one of 131 states in total, which had recognized North Macedonia by its former constitutional name.

 During 2015 European migrant crisis Czech government supported Macedonian border protection and sent auxiliary Czech Police troops to the country.
 This was also subsequently stressed by President Miloš Zeman's visit in Skopje in June 2016.